EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Introduction

-Nevertheless, the heavy denoising process and complex neural networks hinder their low-latency applications in real-world scenarios.
-To accelerate diffusion models, previous works~\cite{nichol2021improved,song2020denoising,zhang2022gddim,lu2022dpm,watson2022learning} have focused on finding shorter and more efficient generation trajectories, thus reducing the number of steps in the denoising process.
+Nevertheless, since diffusion models iteratively denoise the input using the same network within a single inference, the lengthy denoising process and complex neural networks hinder their low-latency applications in real-world scenarios.
+To accelerate diffusion models, previous works~\cite{nichol2021improved,song2020denoising,10738304,lu2022dpm,liu2022pseudo} have focused on finding shorter and more efficient generation trajectories, thus reducing the number of steps in the denoising process.
 Unfortunately, the complex network they ignored is also an important factor that consumes high memory and slows down the model at each denoising step.
-For instance, even in the high-performance A6000, Stable-Diffusion~\cite{rombach2022high} still takes over a second to perform one denoising step with 16GB GPU memory.
-Compression techniques not only accelerate network, but also reduce the model memory footprint, which are extremely beneficial for generalizing diffusion models in low-latency applications.
+For instance, even in the A6000 GPU, Stable-Diffusion~\cite{rombach2022high} still takes over a second to perform one denoising step with 16GB GPU memory.

-Quantization is one of the most popular model compression methods, which includes two main approaches: quantization-aware training (QAT) and post-training quantization (PTQ).
+Quantization techniques not only accelerate network, but also reduce the model memory footprint, which are extremely beneficial for generalizing diffusion models in low-latency applications.
+Recently, model quantization includes two main approaches: quantization-aware training (QAT)~\cite{gong2019differentiable,nagel2022overcoming} and post-training quantization (PTQ)~\cite{li2023repq,nagel2020up}.
 While QAT can maintain performance by fine-tuning the whole models, it requires a significant amount of training data and expensive resources.
-For instance, TDQ~\cite{so2024temporal} retrains DDIM on CIFAR-10 using a 50K original dataset with 200K iterations.
-EfficientDM~\cite{he2023efficientdm} utilizes an additional LoRA module to fine-tune DDIM on CIFAR-10 with 12.8K iterations and 819.2K samples.
+For instance, TDQ~\cite{so2024temporal} retrains DDIM~\cite{song2020denoising} on CIFAR-10~\cite{krizhevsky2009learning} using a 50K original dataset with 200K iterations.
+EfficientDM~\cite{he2023efficientdm} utilizes an additional LoRA~\cite{hu2021lora} module to fine-tune DDIM on CIFAR-10 with 12.8K iterations and 819.2K samples.
 On the other hand, PTQ exhibits efficiency in terms of both data and time usage, which is more desired for compressing diffusion models.